Explore the Biotech Campus | Campus Profile

 Seeking Biotechs | Bioscience Target Sector

-Starting in or moving to a biotech hub means that the team supporting your business understands needs of commercialization and growth of bioscience companies.
+When you start at or move to a biotech hub you gain the benefit of having a team supporting your business that understands the needs of the commercialization and growth of bioscience companies.
 The State of Alabama, North Alabama, Madison County, Huntsville, and Cummings Research Park all work with HudsonAlpha to support and attract a variety of bioscience companies.